Home Buying Steps December 22, 2025

 If you start feeling overwhelmed or second-guessing everything, that’s normal.
 Decision fatigue is real, and it’s often a sign that it’s time to narrow the field—not expand it.

 Sometimes, after you lay everything out, none of the homes work.
 That’s frustrating—but it’s also information.
+It means your standards are doing their job.

 There are no perfect houses.
 Even people who build custom homes often discover that what looked perfect on paper doesn’t live well in reality.
 Sometimes the right decision is to keep looking.